 The University uses two Online Learning Management Systems (LMS) Blackboard Learn (BBL) and Moodle for online courses.
 Moodle courses are open to view a day before the semester starts and Blackboard course are available a week prior to registered students.
 You can review the tutorials prior to starting.

 Which semesters you attend and how many courses you take depend on your other obligations, degree requirements and your goals for completion.
-How long it takes to finish depends on how many courses you take during which semesters, you may take 1 to 5 courses most semesters.
+How long it takes to finish depends on how many courses you take during which semesters; you may take 1 to 4 courses most semesters.

-Courses are offered spring, summer, winter and fall.
-Please bookmark important dates for details on the semester start and end dates, add/drop and withdrawal dates and refund dates.
+Courses are offered spring, summer, winter, and fall.
+Please bookmark important dates for details on semester dates, add/drop and refund dates.
 You can log on to your classes at your convenience but will have deadlines to meet and time restrictions to work within.

-Spring and fall semesters are generally 13-weeks long; you can expect a 10+ hour per week time commitment per 3 credit course.
+- Summer and winter 6-week courses expect a 22+ hour per week time commitment per 3-credit course.

 You need a total of 120 credits to earn your degree.
 You may transfer a maximum of 75 credits, and you must earn at least 45 of your total credits through classes at UMass Amherst, and meet all degree requirements.